section-engineering-education/engineering-education/content/articles/apriori-algorithm-in-python/index.md

 Since we shall be training an apriori model, which takes inputs in a list format, we need to transform our pandas' data frame into a list of transactions.
 To create this list, we start by initialising an empty list.
 We then populate this with different transactions in our pandas' data frame.

 To achieve this, we shall use a for-loop function that will iterate over the different observations of our pandas dataset and populate our empty list with the elements of such observations.

-We shall then take the `append` function from our created list, which will add different elements from our dataset into our list one by one.
+We then take the `append` function from our created list, which will add different elements from our dataset into our list one by one.

-However, to succeed in this step, we shall use two for-loop, one,  to iterate over all the 7501 different transactions and the second one, over all the 20 columns so that the `append` function adds each element to the list independently.
+However, to succeed in this step, we shall use two for-loop, one to iterate over all the 7501 different transactions and the second one overall the 20 columns, so that the `append` function adds each element to the list independently.

 The following code transforms our dataset into a list of transactions.